clearlinux/clear-linux-documentation/source/tutorials/apache-spark.rst

 **Congratulations!**

-You successfully installed and set up a standalone Apache Spark cluster.
-Additionally, you ran a simple wordcount example.
+You have successfully installed and set up a standalone Apache Spark cluster, and ran a simple wordcount example.